De Britto Higher Secondary School

 The De Britto Higher Secondary School is a private Catholic secondary school for boys located in Ramnagar, Devakottai, in the Sivagangai District of Tamil Nadu, India.
 The school was founded in 1943 by the Jesuits of the Madurai Province and is named after the Jesuit saint, John de Britto.
 The State Board school has cultural activities of Veeramamunivar Kalai Ilakkia Mandram.

-The De Britto Higher Secondary School was established with a view to cater to the needs of the people in the low rung of the society.
+The De Britto Higher Secondary School was established with a view to cater to the needs of economically deprived sectors of local society.
 It received permanent recognition in 1947 and was upgraded to higher secondary in 1978.